 A friend wrote to me last week, marveling at the difference in a co-worker’s job performance on medication and off medication.
-The co-worker didn’t seem to notice mounting problems at work, but the evidence was all there in black and white.
+The co-worker didn’t seem to notice mounting problems at work, but the evidence was stark.

 Last week, I found myself sifting through three years’ worth of notes, left by a recently fired co-worker at my office.
 What I found was both fascinating and disturbing.